dnolter959/autodiff/README.md

 ### Installation

 We will provide separate (but similar) installation instructions for 1) typical users and 2) fellow developers.
-In each case we will assume the user will install in a virtual environment, and will show correspond steps.

 If a user (typical or developer) wishes to install our package in a virtual environment, they may begin by running the following commands.
 Within a virtual environment, a user must install package dependencies (as specified below: numpy, pytest, toposort, pytest-cov); but this step is not necessary if these dependencies are already installed within the user's local environment.